andreasabel/inCode/entry/introduction-to-singletons-3.md

 *singletons* library provides tools to make working with both easier.

 When we first looked at the idea of phantom type parameters, using them to *restrict* how functions are called was definitely one of the promises I made.
-I think, at this point, we've gone over a good portion of how this promise is fulfilled in practice.
+By now, this promise has hopefully been fully realized.

 However, the *other* promise we made about the usefulness of phantom type parameters is that we can use them be more expressive in what our functions do.